orkes-io/docs/blog/2022-08-05-reduce-reuse-recycle.md

     "repeats:1
 }
 ```
+  This one SUBWORKFLOW with DYNAMIC tasks allows us to configure a lot more of the workflow at runtime!

 ## One more DO/WHILE

-Now that our subworkflow has been optimized to play any part of the minuet trio, we can simplify the entire workflow to play ANY minuet and trio, assuming that we have the tasks available.
+Now that our subworkflow has been optimized to play any part of the minuet/trio, we can simplify the entire workflow to play ANY minuet and trio, assuming that we have the tasks available.

 Imagine this input: